Cosmiqo/docker-tinc-gateway/README.md

 ## Setting up a new VPN

+1. Edit tinc/hosts/gateway to add in the public IP/DNS for the gateway
-1. Build the Docker image
+2. Build the Docker image
 ```
 docker build -t tinc-gateway .
 ```

-2. Generate the public/private key pair for the gateway node
+3. Generate the public/private key pair for the gateway node
 ```
 docker run -v `pwd`/tinc:/etc/tinc tinc-gateway -K4096
 ```